johnyrose/yaasp/README.md

 ## Installation

-To install yaasta, simply clone the repository and run the following command:
+To install yaasp, simply clone the repository and run the following command:

 ```bash
 pip install -r requirements.txt